Redback 40V Lithium Ion Cordless Pole Chainsaw (106070): Product Review

 WHERE TO BUY

-The Redback 40V cordless pole chainsaw kit is available for purchase on Amazon for $209.99.
+The Redback 40V cordless pole chainsaw kit is available for purchase on Amazon.

 Now over to you – have you tried a pole chainsaw before?
 What did you think?
 Let us know in the comments below!